gnuarmeclipse/gnuarmeclipse.github.io-source/README.md

 ## Timezone

-As per `_config.yml`, the default timezone is Europe/Bucharest.
-For other timezones, set it explicitly as offset (+0300)
+As per `_config.yml`, the default timezone is UTC.
+For other timezones, set it explicitly as offset (+03:00)